robwilkerson/Thrift-Client-Server-Example--PHP-/README.md

 This project was created to document the creation of a PHP client and server communicating via the Thrift framework.
-To better learn and illustrate the use of Thrift, I wanted to build a simple, but non-trivial, project that offered functionality that might actually be useful.
+To better learn and illustrate the use of Thrift, I wanted to build a simple, but non-trivial, mini-application that performed tasks that might actually be useful.

 This project defines a client that passes raw text to a server.
 The server uses the [Zemanta contextual intelligence engine](http://zemanta.com) to analyze the text for key topics and categorizations of the content.
 The article and its topics of interest are categorized using the [DMOZ](http://dmoz.org) and [Freebase](http://freebase.com) taxonomies.
-The communication that happens between client and server, of course, happens via a Thrift interface.
+The communication between client and server, of course, happens via a Thrift interface.

 # Thrift